 Frequently Asked Questions & Answers

-Why is the department “disposing” of its Waimea lands for a hydroelectric project instead of awarding homesteads to people on the waiting list?
+Q: Why would the department use a portion of our Waimea Hawaiian Home Lands Trust for a hydroelectric project instead of awarding farming and ranching homesteads to HHCA beneficiaries on the waiting list?